 Remember, this is your business, your money, your time, your resources, and your future on the line, understand that everyone around you, including your employees and your customers, mostly cares about one thing, one thing only, which is their self-interest.

-He understands that once he got those things in place; he has designed and engineered a system that is happily and willingly working to drive him toward success and more wealth.
+They understand that once they got those things in place; They have designed and engineered a system that is happily and willingly working to drive them toward success and more wealth.

 I want to leave you with an invitation to my free business course.

 Don’t freak out; I will not add you to my email list, re-target you on Facebook or YouTube, or ask you to buy any of my other courses.

 I have it on Udemy, especially for that reason, and I have no control over your information, so take full advantage of it, then thank me later.